Frequently Asked Questions:

 3. Is there a preference for grantmaking to large INGOs?

-No. In fact, our priority is to make sure CJRF funding reaches local organizations and communities.
-Large INGOs should be able to demonstrate that they are working with local partners strategically and effectively, and genuinely passing on funding to them.
+No. In fact, our priority is to make sure CGRF funding reaches local organizations and communities.
+Large INGOs should be able to demonstrate that they are working with local partners strategically and effectively, helping build their capacity, and passing on meaningful levels of funding to them.

 4. Should letters of inquiry address all of the five CJRF pillars of work?